 We provide an inclusive club for anyone who wants to run, no matter what their ability or ambition.
 Our aim is to provide fun training sessions, coaching good running technique and improving general levels of fitness and we hope that by the time our athletes leave us they will have developed a life-long love of running.

 Our regular training sessions are led by our team of qualified coaches who are all DBS checked.
 Our coaches treat all athletes as individuals and support them to their individual needs and requirement.
 We understand that some juniors are running for pleasure and general fitness but also some may be striving to become the next Olympic champion, we cater for all abilities and ambitions.

 Joining the Club

-Our membership year runs from 1 April to 31 March to coincide with the Royston Runners Membership timeline and England Athletics affiliation year.
-Fees must be paid by the 31st March each year to secure your child’s place in the club.
-The annual fee for 2019/20 is £40.
-The fees covers club equipment, venue hire, lighting and other associated club costs as well as training fees for volunteer coaches.
+Our membership year runs from September to July.
+Fees are due in September each year to secure your child’s place in the club.
+The annual fee is £50.
+The fees cover club equipment, venue hire, lighting and other associated club costs as well as training fees for volunteer coaches.
 Please note all coaches and club officials are volunteers and as such do not receive any payment for the work they do for the club.

 We meet every Monday during term time (excluding bank holidays) from 6pm-7pm.
 We have a small team of qualified coaches who offer age-appropriate training in speed and endurance and we measure progression throughout the year.